Our house is a 1909 Foursquare with Arts & Crafts touches inside. It's located in Toledo, Ohio.

 Comment on This Home and read what others have written.

-Jackie Craven, Architecture Guide, says:Congratulations of restoring the woodwork in your Arts & Crafts foursquare house.
+Jackie Craven, About.com Architecture, says:Congratulations of restoring the woodwork in your Arts & Crafts foursquare house.
 It's a lovely home and really does deserve the best.
 For the exterior of an Arts & Crafts home, browns and other earth colors are always an attractive and historically appropriate choice.
 Here are a several examples of brown color schemes: fiber cement siding, which closely resembles natural wood.
 Of course, fiber cement and cedar shingles are just two of many exterior siding options.
 There's also the possibility that when you remove the old aluminum siding, you'll find the original siding still intact.
 In that lucky case, you can save a great deal of money simply by scraping and painting.